-The ASEAN-Australia Young Leaders Forum will converge 41 outstanding young leaders from across ASEAN and Australia in a four day intensive forum in Jakarta, Indonesia.
+The ASEAN-Australia Young Leaders Forum will converge the 50 most dynamic and motivated young leaders from across ASEAN and Australia in a four-day intensive online forum.

 H.E.
 Dato Lim Jock Hoi